mnot/I-D/http-key/draft.md

 to indicate that the response it occurs in is allowed to be reused for requests that contain the token "gzip" (in any case) in the Accept-Encoding header field and an Accept-Language header field value that starts with "fr".

+Note that both the field-name and parameter name are case insensitive.

 Header Matching
 ---------------